rhoai-mlops/lab-instructions/docs/2-in-the-rhythm-of-data/1b-kfp.md

     ```

 3. Go to OpenShift AI Dashboard.
-Select `Experiments` from the left menu and go to `Experiments and runs`.
+From the left menu, under `Develop & train`, and go to `Pipelines` > `Runs`.
 You'll see there is one run with the status `Running`.
 Click to see the details of the pipeline run.

     ![experiments.png](./images/experiments.png)